 Eventually, yes that is what you want.
-But sometimes you want some time in between when you give the command and when the computer hops to it.
-That's why it's Lazy and not Inactive - it will get to the job at some point, it'll just procrastinate a bit.
+But sometimes you want time between when you give the command and when the computer hops to it.
+That's why it's Lazy and not Inactive - it will get to the job at some point; it'll just procrastinate a bit.

 I probably should have titled this post "Parallel Pandas", but hey, too late now - plus "Lazy Pandas" more easily lends itself to a nice visual metaphor.
 Anyway, Laziness is part of the process.
 Because Dask is lazy by default (much like your humble narrator), we can define our fileout loading it, like so:

 Pandas was taking a long time to parse the file.
-What's more is that this file had a few quirks - I'd figured out that it needed a special text encoding, and I wasn't sure if there was other weirdness going on.
-Was my computer just taking a long time to nom the file, or was I going to wait there for a few minutes to find an error message?
-It's a catch-22 - I needed to figure out how to cut the file down to size, but in order to do that I would have needed to be able to load it into memory.
+What's more, this file had a few quirks - I'd figured out that it needed a special text encoding, and I wasn't sure if other weirdness was happening.
+Was my computer taking a long time to nom the file, or was I going to wait for a few minutes to find an error message?
+It's a catch-22 - I needed to figure out how to cut the file down to size, but to do that I would have needed to be able to load it into memory.
 Dask to the rescue!